jbagatta/config-engine/README.md

 ### Configuration History

-Jetstream KV supports configurable per-key configuration history.
+Jetstream K/V supports configurable per-key configuration history.

 ### Realtime synchronization

-Jetstream KV operates as a stream consumer under the hood, meaning an entire configuration namespace can be subscribed to and persisted locally.
+Jetstream K/V operates as a stream consumer under the hood, meaning an entire configuration namespace can be subscribed to and persisted locally for immediate usage.

 ## Usage